 Note: Medical Offices of Manhattan does not test or treat anyone under 18 years of age; This includes all COVID Tests.

 Please note – we have been provided feedback that for certain travel a PCR test result is required within 72 hours.
-The PCR swab that we send to the lab and is covered by most insurances comes back in 2-3 days and our Rapid COVID Antigen test is not PCR.
+The PCR swab that we send to the lab and is covered by most insurances comes back in 2-3 business days and our Rapid PCR comes back the same day.
 Please check any travel requirements prior to scheduling to avoid any confusion.